Jump to navigation

 The ISF takes action among its national members' 13-18 young practionners, as this is the age group where the disparity between men and women in the level of physical activity is the largest.
 By providing a strong educative and innovative approach, "She Runs" enlarges the possibility of sport for gender equality by using school sport as a lever for skills development.

-With the cooperation of the French National School Sport Union (UNSS), 3400 girls (3000 local French participants and 400 international girls) will gather in Paris on March 13th 2019, under the Eiffel tower, to run together a symbolic race acknowledging the importance of girls engagement with physical activity.
+With the cooperation of the French National School Sport Union (UNSS), girls from all over the World will gather in Paris on March 13th 2019, under the Eiffel tower, to run together a symbolic race acknowledging the importance of girls engagement with physical activity.

 Throughout the week, 400 girls (with their 100 adults mentors) coming from Europe and beyond, will also be invited to take part in multi-dimension activities linking sport, culture, education and innovation, while stressing the potential of sport in addressing gender equality.
 They will particularly develop project management skills in the field of sport.